nedap/archie/README.md

 What it features:

 - ADL 2.0 parsing, including tuples
-- basic Archetype Object Model implementation
+- Basic Archetype Object Model implementation
-- very basic apath-queries - paths with nodeIds and paths with meanings.
+- Very basic apath-queries - paths with nodeIds, archetype references and logical paths with meanings
+- Both logical path and physical path support, for queries and from archetype model
 - A listener to more easily walk the tree of archetypes describing an openEHR reference model
-- A far from complete Flattener implementation
+- A far from complete Flattener implementation, that can make Operational Templates
-	- with id overriding if specified in template
-	- with RMTypeName setting
-	- with some basic attribute overriding/adding
+	- node ids, rm names, occurrences/cardinality/existence overriding
-	- with archetype root expansion
+	- with archetype root expansion if required
-	- without terminology merging
+	- with terminology definition merging
+	- adds component terminologies
 	- without name overriding
 - rather basic test coverage